Your browser version is no longer supported, so you may experience issues while using this site.

 - Buy your car insurance online and you may enjoy discounted rates.
 AAMI offers $50 off your new Comprehensive Car Insurance if you get a quote and purchase online.

 - Pay your premiums annually.
 Some insurers may charge you less if you pay annually as opposed to on a monthly basis, so it’s worth checking with your insurer.
-The good news for AAMI customers is this often works out to be cheaper when paying your insurance annually.

 - Take advantage of your insurers safe driving rewards programs.
 AAMI offers a Safe Driver Rewards discount for every consecutive year you drive safely and when you don’t make a claim.